meilisearch/documentation/learn/getting_started/algolia_migration.md

   });
 ```

-On each batch of hits, the `batch` callback method is invoked, and the content is concatenated in the `records` array.
-This variable will be used later on in the upload process.
+The `batch` callback method is invoked on each batch of hits and the content is concatenated in the `records` array. `records` will be used again later in the upload process.

 ### Create Meilisearch client